nipafx/nipafx.dev/content/articles/2015-06-30-features-project-jigsaw-java-9.md

 slug: features-project-jigsaw
 description: "A detailed presentation of the features Project Jigsaw brings to Java 9: modularization, encapsulation, configuration, performance, and more."
 searchKeywords: "features project jigsaw"
-featuredImage: project-jigsaw-3b-jdk-modularization
+featuredImage: project-jigsaw-3a-features
 ---

 So, Project Jigsaw...
-We already know [quite a bit about it](http://blog.codefx.org/tag/project-jigsaw/) but have not yet seen the details of how it plans to deliver on its promises.
+We already know [quite a bit about it](tag:project-jigsaw) but have not yet seen the details of how it plans to deliver on its promises.
 This post will do precisely that and present the project's core concepts and features.

-### Series

-[codefx_series\_projectjigsaw]

-### Overview

-The first part will cover the core concepts of Project Jigsaw, namely the modules.
+The first part of this post covers the core concepts of Project Jigsaw, namely the modules.
-We will then see which features they will have and how they are planned to interact with existing code and tools.
+We then see which features they will have and how they are planned to interact with existing code and tools.
 Main sources for this article are the [requirements of Project Jigsaw](http://openjdk.java.net/projects/jigsaw/goals-reqs/03) and [of JSR 376](http://openjdk.java.net/projects/jigsaw/spec/reqs/02).
 While these documents are based on a thorough exploratory phase and are hence very mature, they are still subject to change.
 Nothing of what follows is set in stone.

-[toc exclude=Overview|Series]

 ## The Core Concept

 With Project Jigsaw the Java language will be extended to have a concept of modules.

 > \[Modules\] are named, self-describing program components consisting of code and data.
-A module must be able to contain Java classes and interfaces, as organized into packages, and also native code, in the form of dynamically-loadable libraries.
+> A module must be able to contain Java classes and interfaces, as organized into packages, and also native code, in the form of dynamically-loadable libraries.
-A module’s data must be able to contain static resource files and user-editable configuration files.
+> A module’s data must be able to contain static resource files and user-editable configuration files.
 >
 > [Java Platform Module System: Requirements (DRAFT 2)](http://openjdk.java.net/projects/jigsaw/spec/reqs/02#modules)